Develop-X/AWS/glossary.md

 #### R names

 * Regions: A place where AWS resources exists a geographical area, there are 15 regions (as of 2015).
 Each region consists of multiple availability zones, currently 49 in total(as of 2017).
 An Availability Zone(AZ) is simply a data center.
+[Reigons and Availability Zones](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html)